Hippolyta (DC Comics): DC Rebirth

-In the present day, Hippolyta and the Amazons take notice of a strange tree growing on the island that serves as a bad omen of events to come.
+In the present day, Hippolyta and the Amazons notice a strange tree growing on the island that serves as a bad omen of events to come.
 Any attempts to cut down the tree are futile, and Hippolyta worries Diana is in danger.
 She and her fellow Amazons go to the tree and combat Deimos and Phobos, Ares' sons in wolf-like forms before they are defeated on the other side by Diana.
 Hippolyta is briefly reunited with her daughter but unable to reach her, stating how proud she is of who Diana has become.

-In the Watchmen sequel "Doomsday Clock," Hippolyta was told of her oracle's vision that Wonder Woman will be further injured in her fight with Black Adam during his attack on the United Nations.
-It was mentioned in a news report that the Amazons showed up during the battle and forcefully took Wonder Woman back to Themyscira.
+In Doomsday Clock, Hippolyta is informed that Wonder Woman will be further injured in her fight with Black Adam during his attack on the United Nations.
+In response, she sends the Amazons to return Wonder Woman to Themyscira.

-During the "Endless Winter" storyline, a flashback to the 10th Century had Hippolyta, Swamp Thing, and the Viking Prince freeing Black Adam in the past to deal with the Frost King when his ice magic nearly destroyed the world.
+In a flashback in Endless Winter, Hippolyta works with Swamp Thing, the Viking Prince, and Black Adam to battle the Frost King in the 10th century.

-In the Infinite Frontier era after Diana's death saving the Multiverse, Hippolyta steps up to replace her daughter on the Justice League, as Wonder Woman, leaving Nubia as Queen of Themyscira.
+In Infinite Frontier, after Diana is killed saving the multiverse, Hippolyta steps up to replace her daughter on the Justice League, as Wonder Woman, leaving Nubia as Queen of Themyscira.
 Later, after Diana returns to the living, Hippolyta continues as the League's Wonder Woman while her daughter goes on other adventures as Wonder Woman.
 Later, Diana returns to the League, and Hippolyta sets in motion a series of events that lead to her own death for mysterious reasons, prompting Trial of the Amazons (2022).
 Later, she is shown to have ascended to Olympus to become a god.